ddoan-cs/CSE341-FunctionalProgrammingLanguages/java/hw/hw1/LANGUAGE.md

 to mean that `f` is a stack transformer that expects at least two elements on the stack, `a` and `b`, pops them, and pushes one element `c` on the stack.
-In other words, everything before the `--` is the stack before `f` is evaluated, and everything after the `--` is the stack after `f` is evaluated.
-**The top of the stack is written to the right.** So in the example above, `b` is on the top of the stack, and `a` is right below it on the stack.
+(Here, `f` is not a real operation, but instead stands for any operation we might want to describe.
+Below `f` will be replaced with something like `+` or `.` or whatever.)
+In other words, everything before the `--` is the stack before `f` is evaluated, and everything after the `--` is the stack after `f` is evaluated. **The top of the stack is written to the right.** So in the example above, `b` is on the top of the stack, and `a` is right below it on the stack.

 This notation also brings up another important point about our stack
 transformers: each transformer looks only at some number of elements on the top